This is an opinion editorial by Tradable Bits and does not reflect the opinion of Spotify or Facebook

 Based on the three R's of interest data, it's clear that Facebook could learn a few things from Spotify.

-Want to see our affinity tool in action?
+Want to see affinity in action?
 Book a free consultation to see how interest data can help your business.